hachyderm/community/community.hachyderm.io/content/en/docs/moderation/actions-and-appeals/_index.md

 We ask for your patience and understanding that when we approach a situation, we are doing so as strangers moderating strangers.

-For more information what goes into how we interpret and enforce our rules, please take a look at our [Moderator Covenant](../covenant/) and [Rule Explainer](../../rule-explainer/).
+For more information about what goes into how we interpret and enforce our rules, please take a look at our [Moderator Covenant](../covenant/) and [Rule Explainer](../../rule-explainer/).
 Some of the language used below will come from the Moderator Covenant in particular.